arcvelit/brainfork/README.md

 * , : Erase memory at cursor

 ## Behavior
-Brainfork allows in-text comments without needing an indicator (#, //, etc.); write your comments wherever you want.
-However, avoid using the period ( . ) as punctuation.
-See the `program.bf` file for an example of a comment.
+Brainfork allows in-text comments with the usual // indicator.
+For an example of a comment, see the `program.bf` file.

 ## Limitations
-The original Brainfuck language supports the comma operator ( , ) to provide a character input; excepted in interactive mode, brainfork does not support that and it will be treated as part of a comment.
+The original Brainfuck language supports the comma operator ( , ) to provide a character input; except in interactive mode, brainfork does not support that and it will be treated as part of a comment.

 ## Demo
 To interpret Brainfuck